anuzpandey/laravel-nepal-contents/companies/README.md

 - Use a transparent PNG logo if possible.
 - Recommended size: 200x200px.
-- Place logos in the `/images/logos` folder and reference them in the `logo` field.
+- Place logos in the `/images/logos` folder.
+The file name must be same as the `slug` field.

 ## Example